rows/hiring/job descriptions/Business Development Manager_Berlin_remote.md

 ## Your responsibilities

 * Sell Rows directly to prospective and active users in target companies by building relationships, finding out what users and their companies need, and being helpful to make them succeed.
 * Immerse yourself in relevant communities and at relevant events to expand your network among Rows' B2B target audience.
-Currently, our focus is on marketing reporting.
+Currently, our focus is on  reporting for marketing, operations, product, finance.
 * Put users' needs first and empathize with every aspect of the user experience.
 * Identify opportunities for growth and usage expansion in our existing user base.
 * Work with existing users to expand to other users and functions within the company, understand who else will benefit from Rows and how to get to them.